koii-network/koi-task-standard/README.md

 `yarn build`

-- `yarn execute attentionM`
+- `yarn execute attentionM taskTxId`
-- `yarn execute attentionM bundler` to test bundler mode
+- `yarn execute attentionM taskTxId bundler` to test bundler mode

+If your executable does not make use of `namespace.taskTxId`, you can set `taskTxId` to `"test"` or any random value.

 ## Testing TestWeave